Sidharth-A-691/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System
-Movie ticket booking system code written in C++ which was done as part of our school project.
+A TurboC movie ticket booking system code written in C++ which was done as part of our school project.
+Password for Creators Menu is '1234'